Faik Pasha: Military career

 After graduating from Kuleli Military High School, Faik entered the Ottoman Imperial School of Military Engineering (Mühendishane-i Berrî-i Hümâyûn).
 He subsequently graduated from the Ottoman Military College as a staff captain on 17 January 1900, after which he was appointed to the island of Sisam (now known as Samos).
 In 1909, when he was a lieutenant colonel (Kaymakam), he was assigned to Debre Mustarrıflığı.

 Balkan Wars

 He served during the Balkan Wars as Chief of Staff of the VII Corps of the Western Army.
 The commander was Mirliva Fethi Pasha, who was killed in action while trying to stop the withdrawal of Ottoman soldiers from Koçişte Hill near Monastir in 1912.
 Faik Bey was promoted to the rank of lieutenant colonel for his efforts during the battle.
 He was one of the few successful Ottoman officers of the army during that war.
 Faik Bey was made commander of 19th Infantry Division.
-In 1912, the division fought the Greeks in Yanya (now known as Ioanina).
+In 1912, the division fought the Greeks in Yanya (now known as Ioannina).
 Faik Bey became pasha and the commander of the Independent Cavalry Division.